Ease the Inflation Squeeze: How to Combat Inflation in 2025

 5. Save Money on Produce

 High food prices go beyond meat and dairy.
-The average price of fruits and vegetables is currently up more than 9%.
+The average price of fruits and vegetables is up 1.9% over the last year.

 But if the food pyramid taught us anything, it’s that fruits and vegetables are important.
 So how can you buy produce when inflation threatens your buying power?